 Poor circulation in the legs and feet can signify peripheral artery disease (PAD).
 This condition affects blood flow in the lower limbs.
 If you have some of the risk factors for PAD, such as diabetes, a smoking habit, or high cholesterol, you could be wondering if you have poor circulation.

-For extra guidance in determining t if you have signs of peripheral artery disease and decreased circulation, contact one of our board-certified vascular doctors at USA Vascular Centers.
+For extra guidance in determining t if you have signs of peripheral artery disease and decreased circulation, contact one of our skilled vascular doctors at USA Vascular Centers.
 With over 100 locations throughout the country, USA Vascular Centers can help you start on a journey toward improved circulation in the legs and minimized PAD symptoms.

 Signs of Peripheral Artery Disease and Decreased Circulation